The Israel Project

-According to TIP, its extensive Arabic media program had 1.2 million Arabic-speaking subscribers on TIP Arabic's Facebook page "Israel Uncensored".
-Despite the success, a new TIP management team in 2014 decided to drop the Arabic program, which went independent as Al-Masdar.
-Al-Masdar subsequently closed in April, 2019.

 History

-The Israel Project was founded by Jennifer Laszlo Mizrahi, Margo Volftsun, and Sheryl Schwartz in 2003.
-Mizrahi served as its president until 2012, when Josh Block took over as CEO and President.
+The Israel Project (TIP) was a nonpartisan educational group.

+TIP was founded by philantroipsist Jennifer Laszlo Mizrahi in 2003 in the wake of negative press Israel endured after the launch of the Second Intifada.
+Mizrahi served as president until 2012.
 Initially started to change US and European perceptions of Israel, it had worked in English, French, German, Spanish, Russian, Arabic, and Chinese to reach a global audience.
-However, from the end of 2012; TIP decided to shut down its 'Global Affairs' unit to focus more on social media outreach and perceptions in both the U.S. and Israel.
-As of late 2016, its board of advisors included 36 Democratic and Republican members of the United States House of Representatives and United States Senate.
-TIP operated offices in Washington, D.C. and Jerusalem.
+However, from the end of 2012, TIP decided to shut down its 'Global Affairs' unit to focus more on social media outreach and perceptions in both the U.S. and Israel.
+TIP operated offices in Washington, D.C., and Jerusalem.

-TIP was the first Jewish or pro-Israel group to host Palestinian Prime Minister Salam Fayyad the United States.
+TIP was the first Jewish or pro-Israel group to host Palestinian Prime Minister Salam Fayyad in the United States.

+Josh Block became CEO and President in 2012.
+Block was previously press secretary on Bill Clinton's 1996 presidential campaign and director of strategic communications at the American Israel Public Affairs Committee (AIPAC).
+Block took a more pugnacious approach than Mizrahi and focused the organization more on U.S. advocacy.
+During his tenure, TIP lobbied for anti-BDS laws.
+Block resigned in July 2019, citing the difficulties of fundraising for a nonprofit group in a polarized era.
+The group faced declining donations, from $8.7 million in 2015 to $5 million in 2016.

 In July 2019, Haaretz reported that TIP could soon cease to exist due to a funding crisis.
-A month later, its offices in both Jerusalem and Washington were closed down, with Vice President Lior Weintraub citing polarization among Zionists as the reason.
+A month later, its offices in both Jerusalem and Washington were closed, with Vice President Lion Weintraub citing polarization among Zionists as the reason.
+A former senior staffer attributed the group's declining support was due to its nonpartisan stance and that the organization's "apolitical bipartisan middle line" was a victim of polarization in the pro-Israel camp.